wggRobotic/CAD-Files-N10_version_4_0/README.md

 ![Free_Kinematics_Kit_Electrical_Interface_Desc_1920](https://github.com/wggRobotic/CAD-Files-N10/assets/120591442/a908d785-35f4-4d51-8ecc-d744f49c71be)

-We also use an extra modul for distributing the Motortreiber-Board out to the rocker-elements.
+We also use an additional module to distribute the motor driver board’s connections to the rocker elements.

 ## Power Supply